ImmutableVariable/learnityourself/docs/python/03-functions-modules/01-functions.md

 ## Default Parameters

-Python also provides us with something called default paramters.
+Python also provides us with something called default parameters.
 Default parameters are parameters that have a default value.
 If you do not provide a value for the parameter when you call the function, the default value will be used.
 For example:

 ```python
 def greet(name="Guest"):  # name has a default value of "Guest"